 the orientations of $f_1$ and $f'_s$ are given by $\varepsilon_k$ and $\varepsilon_\ell$, and the orientations $f_r, f'_1$ coincide.
 Then, we just weld the vertices $\target(f_r)$ and $\source(f'_1)$ together, and the path $(f_1,\ldots, f_r,f'_1,\ldots, f'_s)$ is as desired. \end{proof}

 \begin{remark} In Theorem \ref{thm: connecting same phenotype}, the assumption $\abs{m}\geq 2$ and $\abs{n} \geq 2$ is necessary.
-Indeed Theorem \ref{thm: connecting same phenotype} is false if $n=1$.
+Indeed Theorem \ref{thm: connecting same phenotype} would be false for $n=1$.
 If $v$ is a vertex in a $(m,1)$-graph with $L(v)=1$ and $e$ is an edge such that $\target(e)=v$, then Clearly any vertex with label $1$ has at most one outgoing and one incoming edge.
-This implies that the labels of the vertices in any directed path which end in $v$ must be all $1$.
+This implies that the labels of the vertices in any directed path which ends in $v$ must be all $1$.
 In other words, if we have any simple edge path as in Theorem \ref{thm: connecting same phenotype} such that $\ell=1$ and $\varepsilon_\ell=-$, then we must have that $k=1$ (and $\varepsilon_k=+$). \end{remark}